httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 cookie-name, value cookie-value, and attributes cookie-attribute-list, the user agent MUST process the cookie as follows:

 1. A user agent MAY ignore a received cookie in its entirety.
-For example, the user agent might wish to block receiving cookies from "third-party" responses or the user agent might not wish to store cookies that exceed some size.
+See
+    {{ignoring-cookies}}.

 2. Create a new cookie with name cookie-name, value cookie-value.
 Set the creation-time and the last-access-time to the current date and time.